CourtHans/learning-journal/README.md

 __A few examples:__
 -	`*This text will be italic*` will show up up like this:*This text will be italic.*
 - Inserting a `>` will give you indented blockquotes.
-Entering this: `>"Failure to prepare is preparing to fail."` Will result in this:
+Entering this text on a new line: `>"Failure to prepare is preparing to fail."` will result in this rendering:
 >"Failure to prepare is preparing to fail."
 -	To insert a hyperlink, employ box brackets `[ ]` around the text you wish to display, and parentheses `( )` around the url.
 >`[Google](www.google.com)` will show up like this -> [Google](www.google.com)